Azure-Samples/azure-serverless-workshop-team-assistant/6-scheduler-bot/README.md

         "people": "azureserverlessdemo@gmail.com,ujmqvr5ouk8p9nmia2o4h6o33o@group.calendar.google.com"
     }
     ```
     This is specifying that the bot will send in a "people" parameter.
+It will have a single value that is **comma seperated**.
+We'll need to split it up in the app.
 1. Now we need to initialize a variable that will store each event schedule.
 Add a step for **Initialize variable**.
 Name the variable **schedules**, make it an Array, and you can leave the value empty.
     ![](images/4.png)
 1. Add a New step, and under **..More** select **Add a for each** as we need to grab calendar details FOR EACH of the `people` from the trigger.
+However, if you recall the "people" we are sending in with the sample above are all in a single property.
+They are seperated by a comma.
+So we need to "split" the people by commas.
+Doing a split will return an array, something like: `['person1', 'person2']` which will allow us to iterate over each person.
+While we could write an Azure Function to do this, there is a simple [workflow definition language](http://aka.ms/logicappsdocs) to do basic transformations like this.
 1. In the `Select an output from previous steps`, select the **Expression** tab on the right and type in the following expression to split the people by a `,`: `split(triggerBody()['people'], ',')` -> then press **OK**
     **HINT**: If you don't see expressions, zoom your browser out.
 You may be in "responsive" mode.
     ![](images/5.png)